drtchops/Archipelago/worlds/tracker/docs/apworld-integration.md

         }
 ```

 To make implementation simpler, instead of the large amount of adjustments you'd likely have to make in `interpret_slot_data`, you can instead turn it into a static method that simply returns the slot data.
-This will inform UT that instead of doing an initial generation when it opens, it will do a regen once connected to the multiworld.
+This will inform UT that instead of doing an initial generation when it opens, it will do a regeneration once connected to the multiworld.

 ```python
     @staticmethod